vsphere-tmm/vHPC/README.md

+# vHPC
-# Automation Scripts for vHPC Solution on Intel Select with vSphere 7
+Automation Scripts for vHPC Solution on Intel Select with vSphere 7